-The survey were conducted during From two years field investigations were undertaken at Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur, Madhya Pradesh, to record the distribution of mango and insect pests connected with the plant, as well as their mode of harmpopulation and incidence of different insect-pests.
-Twelve spot/location were selected mango plants on the tagged leaves, shoots, fruits, and inflorescence of mango plants, data was collected every sevenat weekly intervals days.
-The attack of different parts of the mango was documented by counting the number of injured damaged pieces in each direction at random.
+From two years field investigations were undertaken at Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur, Madhya Pradesh, to record the distribution of mango and insect pests connected with the plant, as well as their mode of harm.
+Twelve spot/location were selected mango plants on the tagged leaves, shoots, fruits, and inflorescence of mango plants, data was collected every seven days.
+The attack of different parts of the mango was documented by counting the number of injured pieces in each direction at random.
 Hand picking and hand net were used to gather the insects in their immature and mature stages.
-Adults, larvae and nymphs were collected and kept in vials with 75% alcohol for eventual identification in the lab.
+Adults and nymphs were collected and kept in vials with 75% alcohol for eventual identification in the lab.